licensezero/guide.licensezero.com/index.md

 ## <a id="waivers">Waivers</a>

 Waivers work a bit like freebie private licenses.
-As a maintainer, you can use the [command line interface](#command-line-interface) to generate signed [waivers](https://licensezero.com/licenses/waiver) for specific people and companies that you want to let out of your public license's conditions limiting commercial use or require release as open source.
-You can generate waivers that last only a set number of days, or that last forever.
-The [command line interface](#command-line-interface) treats waivers just like private licenses for purposes of calculating what additional licenses a users needs for their project.
+Developers can use the [command line interface](#command-line-interface) to generate signed [waivers](https://licensezero.com/licenses/waiver) for specific people that let them out of public license conditions limiting commercial use or requiri open source release.
+Developers can generate waivers that last only a set number of days, or that last forever.
+The [command line interface](#command-line-interface) treats waivers just like private licenses for purposes of quoting licenses a users needs for a project.

 You might like to issue waivers to reward contributors to your project who make their work available under a permissive license, for [parallel licensing](#parallel-licensing), extend the free trial period for projects under L&#x2011;NC terms, or to resolve a question about whether a particular use will trigger the commercial-use time limit.

 ## <a id="relicensing">Relicensing</a>